Winter Savings: 50% Off Select Items or Special Financing! Click Here for Details.

+Frustrated with foggy and wet window panes during the winter season?
 Cold temperatures during the winter can bring extra headaches aside from drafty windows.
-Condensation on windows in the winter can point to several problems, and homeowners should take note if they discover window moisture this time of year.
+For example, condensation on the windows in winter can point to several problems.
+New England homeowners should take note if they discover moisture on windows in winter this time of year.

-When you have water condensation on your windows this winter, it’s not something to ignore.
-Consider the following advice about window moisture and condensation along with how to remove it.
+When you have winter condensation on windows, it’s not something to ignore.
+If the fog on your windows won’t wipe away, consider the following advice about window moisture and condensation along with how to remove it.

-Window condensation is moisture that forms on glass window panes.
+Oh, the woes of window condensation.
+Window condensation is moisture on windows in winter that forms on glass window panes.
 In some circumstances, condensation is perfectly normal.
 It forms when warm air comes in contact with a cool pane of glass, much like a glass of lemonade on a hot summer day.

 From there, moisture forms on the glass.
-Condensation that wipes away is not a cause for concern.
-It will go away on its own or when you wipe it away with your hand.
+Winter condensation on windows that wipes away is not a cause for concern.
+It will go away on its own or when you wipe it away with your hand!

 The troubling part about condensation is when it forms inside the glass.
 If the condensation does not wipe away, it’s a sign of seal failure.
 This means that your windows are no longer performing properly and need to be replaced.

-But what about condensation on windows during the winter?
+But what about condensation on windows in winter?
 This is a different story.

-When the outdoor temperatures drop, it creates temporary condensation.
-In fact, condensation is more likely to form when it’s really cold outside.
+What’s the perfect storm that makes condensation form on your windows?
+Here’s how it works: when the outdoor temperatures drop, it creates temporary condensation.
+In fact, winter condensation on windows is more likely to form when it’s really cold outside.

 This is because the temperature surface of the inside glass drops.
 The condensation forms during cold days with lower relative humidity.
 Humidity is water vapor mixed with air, although cool air can’t hold as much moisture as warm air.

-The reason why condensation forms on the windows first are because the glass is the coldest surface available.
+The reason why condensation on the windows in winter forms first is that the glass is the coldest surface available.
 Surfaces that are cooler than room temperature are more likely to show humidity, so you will see water droplets on the glass.

-Condensation on windows in the winter is a little more concerning.
+When should you worry about foggy windows in the winter?
+Winter condensation on windows is a little more concerning.
 That’s because window moisture inside during the winter can lead to a myriad of problems for your home and health.

 Here’s why: